Question 22: Was the product thawed from a cryopreserved state prior to infusion?

 Indicate if any portion of the product was thawed prior to this infusion.
 If the product was never cryopreserved, select No.

+The intent of this question is to determine whether the entire product collected was thawed for infusion.
 A product may have been collected as a single product bag and then cryopreserved and stored in compartments.
-For example, the product could be stored in a 500mL bag with five 100mL cryopreserved compartments, or it could be stored in multiple separate product bags that have been cryopreserved.
+For example, the product could be stored in a 500 mL bag with five 100 mL cryopreserved compartments, or it could be stored in multiple separate product bags that have been cryopreserved.

-If the entire product (all compartments or all product bags) was thawed, select Yes.
+Indicate if the entire product (all compartments or all product bags collected) received by the center was thawed.

 If this infusion is using “leftover” cells from a previous infusion, the “leftover” portion is now considered the entire product.
 Therefore, if all the “leftover” cells were thawed, select Yes.
 If a portion of the “leftover” cells were not used and remain frozen, select No.